blackfennec-org/blackfennec/docs/source/development/extensions/presenter_extension.rst

 Presenter Extension
 ===================

-The presenter extension (a.k.a Structure Presenter Extension) is responsible for displaying and positioning all Structure Views as described in :ref:`develop_type_extension` as well as making Actions as described in ??? available to the user.
+The presenter extension (a.k.a Structure Presenter Extension) is responsible for displaying and positioning all Structure Views as described in :ref:`develop_type_extension` as well as making `Actions <definition_action>` available to the user.
 Presenters have few restrictions and will be given a rectangular area for rendering.

 .. uml::